-Top news: India claims UN Security Council rejected Pakistan’s allegations in discussion on Kashmir
+Top news: Sanjay Raut withdraws remark on Indira Gandhi after Congress gets upset

 The biggest stories of the day.

+Shiv Sena leader Sanjay Raut on Thursday withdrew his remarks that former prime minister Indira Gandhi used to visit an underworld gangster in Mumbai after he was rebuked by Congress.

+The Indian Union Muslim League filed a new application in the Supreme Court seeking a stay on the Centre’s January 10 notification bringing the Citizenship Amendment Act into force.
+It also sought direction to the Centre to clarify whether the National Register of Citizens will be prepared countrywide, and if the NRC and the National Population Register are linked.

-The United Nations Security Council on Wednesday discussed Kashmir for the second time in five months in informal “closed consultations”.
+Meanwhile, the United Nations Security Council on Wednesday discussed Kashmir for the second time in five months in informal “closed consultations”.
 However, India claimed that the “alarmist” scenario and baseless allegations Pakistan had presented before the council was not found credible.

-Bharatiya Janata Party workers chanted communal slogans during a pro-Citizenship Amendment Act rally in Kuttadi town in Kozhikode on Monday.
-The Kerala Police filed a case against over 100 workers on Wednesday.

 Live updates